vippsas/vipps-recurring-api/vipps-recurring-api.md

 | `CANCELLED`          | The charge has been cancelled. |

-**IMPORTANT:** We don't provide details about each charge attempt to the merchant, but we help the user to correct any problems in the Vipps MobilePay app.
+**IMPORTANT:** We don't provide details about each charge attempt to the merchant, but we help the user to correct any problems in the Vipps or MobilePay app.
 This results in a *very* high success rate for charges.

 ### Example charge flows